MaksGre/ai-framework/README.md

 - better tool error handling;
 - configurable LLM parameters;
 - support for additional LLM providers;
+- runtime switching between LLM providers;
+- local/cloud LLM fallback;
 - asynchronous tool execution;
 - streaming responses;
 - structured outputs;
 - multi-agent workflows;
 - observability and tracing;
 - more sophisticated vacancy / candidate profile handling.

+These items are intentionally not part of the current MVP.

 The goal is to keep the MVP small while preserving a clear path for further development.